Our curriculum is created to enable robust foundations for an impactful adulthood.

 Challenge and Relevant Outcomes

 The right pitch and challenge is ensured for pupils by a series of pathways, based on their starting points.
 There is the option to transfer to a more challenging pathway, should this be appropriate.
-These are aligned to National expectations and as a result, pupils have the option of sitting GCSE’s should these be appropriate.
-Many other qualifications are chosen to support the individual's pathway and interests to support them accessing college and the world of work beyond.
+These are aligned to National expectations and appropriate external accreditations to support them accessing college and the world of work beyond.

 Each Department has a different rationale for the structure of their curriculum although there are some key methods of teaching such as revisiting and reinforcing, building on prior knowledge and skills, teaching in a logical sequence building to an outcome that transfer across all.

 Staff are the greatest resource in the school and they are expert in using strategies to overcome barriers to learning.
 Learning difficulties schools provide expertise in a number of associated areas which impact on the education of the pupils.
 Pupils have access to staff trained in alternative communication approaches, for example signing, symbols and IT-based alternative and augmentative communication (AAC) devices.
 Staff are trained in physical intervention as a matter of routine.